High technology takes center stage at the North American International Auto Show

 Share Article

-COBO CENTER (WXYZ) - Cars may be the stars of the North American International Auto Show, but technology seems to be the focus.
+COBO CENTER, Mich.
+(WXYZ) - Cars may be the stars of the North American International Auto Show, but technology seems to be the focus.

-Cars and technology go hand-in-hand and you will see that throughout the auto show.

 Combine four wheels and forward thinking and you will see how technology impacts the auto industry.